Kequc/kequapp.github.io/content/2-getting-started/2-hello-world.md

         }
     ]
 });

-createServer(app).listen(4000, () => {
-    console.log('Server running at http://localhost:4000');
-});
 ```

+### Outcome

-This example responds to all 'GET' and 'HEAD' requests made to '/', otherwise a 404 Not Found error will be thrown.
-The framework comes with a built-in error handler and some renderers, so for now, this is all we need.
+This example responds to all `GET` and `HEAD` requests made to `'/'` at the base of your application, otherwise a `404 Not Found` error will be thrown.

+Kequapp comes with a built-in error handler and some renderers, so for now this is all you need.